JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8007 days**.

-And here is a just a random fact -  **The word Spain means "the land of rabbits."**.
+And here is a just a random fact -  **Before its name was changed, the African Penguin used be called the Jackass Penguin because of its donkey-like braying call**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)